Bashir Salihi Magashi: Allegations

+Honours, awards, and personal life

 He is married with children and enjoys reading, football and athletics.
 He also occasionally plays golf.

 He is a recipient of the Forces Service Star (FSS), Meritorious Service Star (MSS) and The Distinguished Service Star (DSS).
 His decorations also include the ECOMOG MEDAL and Silver Jubilee Medal.
 He has also received distinguished National awards and titles including Commander Order of the Niger (CON) and the prestigious Commander of the Federal Republic (CFR).